-Jinger Duggar Breaks Family Record By Not Getting Pregnant, Having Baby & Sporting Tight, Ripped Pants
+Jinger Duggar Breaks Family Record By Not Getting Pregnant, Sporting Tight, Ripped Pants

 “So glad you didn’t rush into having babies,” another one chimed in.
 “It gives you time to build a foundation with each other.”

-The Duggar family is famous for discouraging women to use birth control.
+The Duggar family is famous for discouraging women from using birth control.
 Jinger’s mother, Michelle Duggar, lost her baby during her second pregnancy and still believes that the “oral birth control” she was taking at that time caused it.
 That is why she decided to leave the number of children they have “up to God,” according to People Magazine.

-Unlike her sister, Joy-Anna Duggar, who wrote on her Instagram that she and her husband prayed to God to give them children before they were married, Jinger has a much more relaxed attitude towards getting pregnant.
+Unlike her sister, Joy-Anna Duggar, who wrote on her Instagram that she and her husband prayed to God to give them children before they were married, Jinger has a much more relaxed attitude about getting pregnant.

-“I think we’d love to start a family somewhere in that time period, in the next five years, and see what the Lord does,” Jinger said according to Romper.
+“I think we’d love to start a family somewhere in that time period, in the next five years, and see what the Lord does,” Jinger said, according to Romper.

 To say she’s the woman of my dreams would not quite capture it seeing as, even in my dreams, I️ never could have imagined a woman so staggeringly beautiful, genuinely lovable, and sincerely Christlike as my dear Jinger.
 This year has been the best of my life.
 I️ love you, @jingervuolo, and always will.

-Do you think Jinger will continue breaking rules she grew up with?
+Do you think Jinger will continue breaking the rules she grew up with?
 Let us know in the comments below.

 [Featured Image by Jinger Vuolo/Instagram]